How the game works

 The system evolves as cards are added, removed, or disrupted.
 The goal is to outscore the Dotard by building efficient, high-value combinations while using truth and structure to counter misinformation.

-Want proof artifacts and development evidence?
-See proof and real-world examples.
 For the project framing, read why this game exists.

 The core loop